HKR26/Recommender-System/README.md

-A content based anime recommender system using cosine similarity
+This is a very simple content based anime recommender system made using the cosine similarity